-Based upon the goals and objectives identified by the Board at the Strategic Planning Session on May 23, 2023, staff has updated the Financial Model and prepared the proposed 2024 Operating and Capital Improvement Budgets.
-Budget information and rate options will be considered by the Board of Directors at this Public Hearing on November 14, 2023.
-Moreover, the proposed 2024 CHWD budget, rate program and the District's work program were presented to five neighborhood associations throughout Citrus Heights, the Citrus Heights Chamber of Commerce, two service clubs (Rotary and Kiwanis) within Citrus Heights, and a community meeting in Orangevale.
+Based upon the goals and objectives identified by the Board at the Strategic Planning Session on June 18, 2024, staff has updated the Financial Model and prepared the proposed 2025 Operating and Capital Improvement Budgets.
+Budget information and rate options will be considered by the Board of Directors at a Public Hearing on December 10, 2024.
+Moreover, the proposed 2025 CHWD Budget, rate program and the District's work program were presented to CHWD's Customer Advisory Committee, several neighborhood associations throughout Citrus Heights, the Citrus Heights Chamber of Commerce, three service clubs (Rotary, Kiwanis and Soroptimist) within Citrus Heights, and a community meeting in Orangevale.